adityaadhikari15/react-boiler-plate/README.md

 ✅ `Custom Hooks` for local storage

+✅ `Lazy Loading` for dynamic importing of components to reduce our main bundle size.

 ✅ Live API call using `Axios`

 ✅ `Axios Interceptor` as `custom hook` for header and base URL **(Avoid using passing of headers in every service file)**